LearnersGuild/cos/GLOSSARY.md

 I carefully and thoughtfully choose how I spend my time.

 ## Dignity
-- I know that I am worthy of respect, and that I belong
+I know that I am worthy of respect, and that I belong.

+## Diversity
+We value the uniqueness of the individual in the organization/team.
+I bring my unique set of experiences to the organization/team/pair.

 ## Full Ownership
-- I take on our shared purpose as my own
+I take on our shared purpose as my own.
-- I resist blame and apathy
+I resist blame and apathy.

 ## Guild Core
 The Guild Core is the central organizational body of Learners Guild.
 The Core is responsible for all business and operational functions not explicitly under the domain of the chapters.
 The core is not explicitly geography-specific.